-Among the thousands of skincare products available in the market for public consumption, it may be a little challenging to determine what they are really for, and what a skincare terminology means.
+Among the thousands of skincare products available in the market for public consumption, it may be a little challenging to determine what they are really for, and what skincare terminology means.
 Skincare manufacturers make use of terms to describe different products, and not every consumer can understand everything.

 Skincare Marketing Terms